sevenam/sevenam.github.io/content/page/about/index.md

 Just a place to share my notes so they can be useful for others as well.

 Built with [https://gohugo.io](https://gohugo.io) \
-Beautiful and functional heme by Jimmy: [https://github.com/CaiJimmy/hugo-theme-stack](https://github.com/CaiJimmy/hugo-theme-stack)
+Beautiful and functional theme by Jimmy: [https://github.com/CaiJimmy/hugo-theme-stack](https://github.com/CaiJimmy/hugo-theme-stack)